Democrat wins key US House seat in Ohio while 2 other incumbents defend their seats

 9th Congressional District

-Kaptur, 78, has been viewed as among the year’s most vulnerable congressional incumbents, placing Ohio’s 9th District in the middle of a more than $5 million campaign battle.
+Kaptur, 78, entered the 2024 election cycle as among the year’s most vulnerable congressional incumbents, placing Ohio’s 9th Congressional District in the middle of a more than $5 million campaign battle.
+Merrin, 38, was endorsed by former President Donald Trump.

-Her opponent, Merrin, 38, drew statewide attention last year when he failed to win the speakership and aligned a GOP faction against Republican Ohio House Speaker Jason Stephens.
-The ongoing infighting has spawned litigation and contributed to a historic lack of legislative action this session.
+He drew statewide attention in 2023 when he aligned a GOP faction against House Speaker Jason Stephens after Merrin failed to win the speakership.
+The infighting, which continues, has risen to the level of litigation and contributed to an historic lack of legislative action this session.

 1st Congressional District